Leonor de Almeida Portugal, Marquise of Alorna: Return to Portugal

 Leonor and her family moved back to Portugal in 1785, when Count Carlos Pedro, was appointed as Lieutenant-General of the I Royal Infantry.
 Leonor became a lady-in-waiting to Princess Carlota Joaquina, the wife of João, Prince of Brazil, the son of Leonor's god-parents, Queen Maria I and King Pedro III.
 Being a high-ranking official of the Portuguese Royal Court, Leonor became a popular personality very quickly and she opened a literary salon, one of the most exclusive and notable in the kingdom.
 Leonor even drew up some of the preliminary drafts for the Royal Palace of Ajuda, though they were substituted for plans with a more contemporary style.

 In 1790, Count Carlos Pedro was appointed Governor-General of the Kingdom of the Algarves, and so the family moved, once again, to Faro.
 The family's stay, however, was cut short, for on 3 March 1793, Leonor's husband died at the age of 54.
 The family subsequently moved to their properties in the Almeirim Municipality, in the Ribatejo Province.
-There, Leonor devoted herself to the education of her six children, educating them in all the classics, as she had been educated in her early years in the Covent of Chelas.
-In 1800, Leonor was able to marry her eldest daughter, Juliana de Almeida e Oyenhausen, to Aires José Maria de Saldanha Albuquerque Coutinho Matos e Noronha, 2nd Count of Ega.
+There, Leonor devoted herself to the education of her six children, educating them in all the classics, as she had been educated in her early years in the Convent of Chelas.
+In 1800, Leonor was able to marry her daughter, Juliana de Almeida e Oyenhausen, to Aires José Maria de Saldanha Albuquerque Coutinho Matos e Noronha, 2nd Count of Ega.

-In 1801, Leonor's father, João de Almeida Portugal, 2nd Marquis of Alorna, died.
+In 1802, Leonor's father, João de Almeida Portugal, 2nd Marquis of Alorna, died.
 Her brother, Pedro de Almeida Portugal, succeeded her father as Marquis of Alorna.
 Grief-stricken, Leonor took her family to London, where she stayed in the palace of Domingos de Sousa Coutinho, Count of Funchal, the Portuguese ambassador to the United Kingdom.
-Upon arrival, Leonor received news that the War of the Oranges had erupted.